acunidev/AlfredChromeProfileSwitcher/README.md

 ---

 **Note**: Ensure you have the appropriate Chrome profiles set up on your system, and adjust the script if your profile names or paths differ.

-Feel free to customize this README.md to include additional instructions or information about your workflow.